bundlewrap/bundlewrap/docs/content/guide/locks.md

 ## Locking non-UNIX nodes

 Most of the time, BundleWrap assumes that your target system is a UNIX-like operating system.
-It then stores locks as files in the node's local file system.
+It then stores locks as files in the node's local file system (`/var/lib/bundlewrap` by default).

 BundleWrap supports managing non-UNIX nodes, too, such as Kubernetes.
 You can also write your own custom item types to manage hardware.
 In those situations, BundleWrap has no place to store lock files.